 An au pair is a cultural exchange participant between the ages of 18 and 26 who travels to the United States on the J-1 Visitor Exchange Visa to provide childcare in exchange for the experience to live with and become part of an American family.

+An au pair is much more than a baby sitter or nanny, they become part of your family.
+An au pair can be described as a family member, friend, caregiver, academic tutor, and household helper.
 Au Pairs provide their host families with childcare, up to 45 hours a week, and help with child related household duties, transporting children to school and activities, and more.
 Our program allows au pairs to experience American education, life, and culture in an affordable international program.

 As a standard au pair, you will earn a minimum weekly stipend of $195.75.
 The U.S. Department of State calculation of the minimum weekly stipend is based on the federal minimum wage with a 40% deduction for room and board in exchange for childcare services.
 Host families and au pairs are free to agree to compensation higher than the legally applicable minimum.